subscribe: Posts | Comments

 The Rocky Mountain Eagle Research Foundation (RMERF ) will not accept any responsibility for injury or loss sustained by participants (for any perceived reason including negligence) in any field activities or other functions organized by or for RMERF

 Unfortunately, to the east of the Fisher Range are two parallel mountain ridges and beyond them further parallel foothill ridges.
-We know that weather often forces eagles to abandon their preferred route along Fisher and fly a parallel route.
+We know that weather often forces eagles to abandon their preferred route along the Fisher Range and fly a parallel route.

+All the Principal Observers and most of the assistants are well versed in bird recognition.
 Study of the Golden Eagle migration has brought many thousands of hours of bird expert time to this spot.
 Within 2 or 3 kilometres of Hay Meadow 236 bird species have been recorded.
 Scanning for raptors high above the peaks has revealed many other (sometimes unexpected) migrating species.
 Other birds recorded are beyond their previously known occurrence range.
 Peter Sherrington deserves special mention for his work in all seasons of many years and in the compilation of extensive information on the birds in the area around Hay Meadow.

 OLYMPUS DIGITAL CAMERA